two-lfdp/narisa_core/README.md

 # NarisaCore

-This Mod adds some items, blocks, structures, and others, but these features aren't generated in game.
+This Mod adds some items, blocks, structures, and others, but most features aren't generated in survival gameplay.

 GNU GPL License V3 is applied to the source codes.